Minneapolis BNSF Rail Bridge: History

 It was built in 1893 by the Great Northern Railway and remodeled in 1926.
 It replaced a bridge built at the same location in 1867 for the St. Paul and Pacific Railroad.
 This was the first Mississippi river railroad crossing in Minneapolis.

 Current construction

 In 1963, two of the girder spans and a pier were removed, and a Petit truss span was added in its place.
 This was done to allow upstream navigation past St. Anthony Falls for barges.
 The Petit truss design is unusual for the Mississippi River and is one of three on the island (Boom Island and Nicollet Island Inn bridges are Petit truss spans, too).

 The south side of the bridge has an unusual protrusion coming out of it.
 There was once a curved bridge coming off the end going to the Minneapolis Union Depot (later the Minneapolis Great Northern Depot).
-When passenger service was discontinued from downtown Minneapolis and West River Parkway was built, the curve and the trackage going to the depot was removed.
+When passenger service was discontinued from downtown Minneapolis and West River Parkway was built, the curve and the trackage going to the depot was removed, most likely in or around 1978 with the demolition of the depot.